unipe-tech/employee-app-ui/README.md

 1. Open android studio
 2. Go to SDK Manager
 3. Open SDK tools
-4. Check the 3.18.1 version for cmake instead of all the other ones.
+4. Check mark the 3.18.1 version for cmake instead of all the other ones.
 5. Hit apply and then click ok